-The Board of Directors has approved a Statement of Policy Regarding Trading in Company Securities (the "Insider Trading Policy") that applies to all directors, officers and employees of the Company and helps ensure that the Company's personnel bear the full risks and benefits of stock ownership.
+The Board of Directors has approved a Statement of Policy Regarding Trading in Company Securities reasonably designed to promote compliance with insider trading laws, rules and regulations (the "Insider Trading Policy").
+The Insider Trading Policy applies to all directors, officers and employees of the Company and helps ensure that the Company's personnel bear the full risks and benefits of stock ownership.
 The Insider Trading Policy prohibits directors and executive officers, among others, from engaging in short-term or speculative transactions in the Company's securities, such as short sales, trading in publicly traded derivative securities, and hedging transactions.
 The Insider Trading Policy also prohibits directors and executive officers, among others, from holding the Company's securities in margin accounts and from pledging the Company's securities.

-REPORT OF THE COMPENSATION COMMITTEE
+COMPENSATION COMMITTEE REPORT